 - A completed graduate school application

 - Official or unofficial transcripts from all universities attended

 - GRE general test results or an approved GRE waiver (see below)

 - International students who studied at a university outside of the U.S. will also need to submit TOEFL or IELTS results

 The online M.S. in Cyber Security program accepts new students in the fall, spring and summer terms.
 Applications are processed as they are received, and prospective students are encouraged to apply as soon as possible.

 Admission into this program requires a satisfactory score on the Graduate Record Exam (GRE), however, the GRE requirement may be waived under certain conditions.

-- Applicants who have taken the Graduate Management Admission Test (GMAT) or Law School Admission Test (LSAT) within five years of the date of initial enrollment may submit their score(s) for consideration as a substitute for the GRE.
+- Applicants who have taken the GMAT, GRE, or LSAT within five years of the date of initial enrollment may submit their score(s) for consideration as evidence of having met the requirement.

-- Experienced applicants who can clearly demonstrate post-baccalaureate scholastic achievement through other means such as patents, professional licensures and certifications, refereed publications in industry-specific journals, expert testimony, company technical reports/analyses, or other documented evidence of career advancement and developing expertise, may petition the evaluation committee for a waiver of the GRE requirement.
+- Applicants with 5 or more years work experience in other fields who can document achievement through other means such as patents, professional licensures and certifications, refereed publications in industry-specific journals, expert testimony, company technical reports/analyses, or other documented evidence of career advancement and developing expertise.

 The following additional conditions apply:

 - It is the responsibility of the applicant to request the waiver.